nautobot/nautobot-app-golden-config/docs/quick-start.md

 # Load Properties from Git

-Golden Config properties include: Compliance Features, Compliance Rules, Config Remove and Config Replace.
-They can be created one by one on the plugin, but you can also load them from a Git repository, defined in YAML files following the same directory structure:
+Golden Config properties include: Compliance Features, Compliance Rules, Config Removals and Config Replacements.
+They can be created one by one in the plugin, alternatively you can load them from a Git repository, defined in YAML files following the same directory structure:

 ```
 ├── golden_config